nbrown02/Multi-Team-Forecaster/README.md

 * Open the .pbit file in Power BI Desktop
 * Add your Jira URL
 * For each respective team, enter the project key (note: Don't confuse the project name with the project key, a common mistake!
 Your project key will be in the URL when viewing an item)
+* If you would like to know the remaining count for a particular Epic/Feature, add in the ID for this
 * The report covers up to 9 teams, only complete it for as many teams as you need
 * It should then look something like this: